Is Sunrise Senior Living's Cash Machine Shutting Down?

-With 17.8% of operating cash flow coming from questionable sources, Sunrise Senior Living investors should take a closer look at the underlying numbers.
-Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 12.2% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 15.0% of cash from operations.
+With 18.2% of operating cash flow coming from questionable sources, Sunrise Senior Living investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, stock-based compensation and related tax benefits provided the biggest boost, at 16.3% of cash flow from operations.
+Overall, the biggest drag on FCF also came from adjustments for gains owed to asset sales, which represented 68.2% of cash from operations.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized stock tracking service.

 Add Sunrise Senior Living to My Watchlist.